dotnet/docs/docs/architecture/blazor-for-web-forms-developers/components.md

 Because Razor is based on C#, it must be compiled from within a C# project (*.csproj*).
 You can't compile *.razor* files from a VB project (*.vbproj*).
 You can still reference VB projects from your Blazor project.
 The opposite is true too.

-A full [Razor syntax reference](/aspnet/core/mvc/views/razor) is available in the ASP.NET Core documentation.
+For a full Razor syntax reference, see [Razor syntax reference for ASP.NET Core](/aspnet/core/mvc/views/razor).

 ## Use components